Johnny Kidd (singer): Biography

 The song was originally to be a B-side to a cover of Ricky Nelson's "Yes Sir, That's My Baby".
 Kidd was told that a self-penned song could be used and together with The Pirates the new number was written in the basement of the Freight Train coffee bar the day prior to recording.
-In addition to Kidd (vocals), Alan Caddy (guitar), Clem Cattini (drums) and Brian Gregg (bass) session guitarist Joe Moretti was called in by Kidd and Caddy to play lead guitar.
+In addition to Kidd (vocals), Alan Caddy (guitar), Clem Cattini (drums) and Brian Gregg (bass), session guitarist Joe Moretti was called in by Kidd and Caddy to play lead guitar.
 It was Moretti who created the song's signature sound by sliding Brian Gregg's cigarette lighter up and down the fret-board of his guitar.

-"Shakin' All Over" marked the peak which Kidd would not reach again.
+"Shakin' All Over" marked a peak which Kidd would not reach again.
 Future records did not fare as well in the charts.
 In 1961, Cattini, Caddy and Gregg left the band and would later play for Joe Meek in The Tornados.
-Kidd now assembled a new band of Pirates.
-Johnny Spence was now added to bass, Frank Farley to drums and later Mick Green would become guitarist.
-The band now toured extensively throughout England and into Europe.
-Adopting a more beat-influenced style, the group reached the No. 4 in the UK Singles Chart with "I'll Never Get Over You"; and split chart action with The Searchers with "Hungry for Love" (No. 20) in 1963; both songs were penned by Gordon Mills.
+Kidd then assembled a new band of Pirates: Johnny Spence was added to bass, Frank Farley to drums and later Mick Green would become guitarist.
+The band then toured extensively throughout England and into Europe.
+Adopting a more beat-influenced style, the group reached No. 4 in the UK Singles Chart with "I'll Never Get Over You", and split chart action with The Searchers with "Hungry for Love" (No. 20) in 1963; both songs were penned by Gordon Mills.
 In time, a stage act had also emerged with Kidd and the Pirates dressed as actual pirates.
 Kidd donned an eye-patch and carried a cutlass which he would swing around on stage, and high kick in time with the music of the band.
 By 1964, the British Invasion was taking shape and Kidd was left in the shadows.
 Kidd had another new group by this stage, "The New Pirates", but recordings had now become covers of R&B and pop songs.
-By 1966, it seemed that Kidd was on the verge of a re-emergence but this was soon to be cut short.
+By 1966, it seemed that Kidd was on the verge of a re-emergence, but this was soon to be cut short.

 Death

-At approximately 2 am on 8 October 1966, Kidd died in a car crash on the A58 at Breightmet in Lancashire.
+At approximately 2 am on 8 October 1966, Kidd died in a car crash on the A58 at Radcliffe in Lancashire.
 The Ford Cortina in which he was a passenger had a head-on collision with a Mini.
 The passenger in the Mini also died.
 The Pirates' bassist, Nick Simper, was also in the car with Kidd, and sustained cuts and a broken arm.

 Kidd was cremated at Golders Green Crematorium, London.